BU-Data-Science-Association/SQL-workshop/README.md

 - Wait for SQLTools extension to load on the left navbar of VS Code
 - Connect to the postgres database in the SQLTools menu (the cylinder) - if this does not work by default, the connection info is in the .env file
 - run `python3 data_utils.py` to populate the postgres tables with BU dining hall information
 - There should be a container database tab from SQLTools, you can type in a query and press `Run on Active Connection` to see the result
+- Run `python3 -m flask run` to start the flask server
+- Go to the `ports` tab in the VS Code console, and right click on port 5000.
+Change `port visibility` to public
+- Open the link to port 5000 and try out the flask app

 - Note that Github Copilot is automatically installed and offers terrible suggestions, if this is a problem you can disable it in extensions